- The death penalty

 Secondly, you need to gauge how much interest there is for an Amnesty International club at your school.
 Ask your peers and students in your classes whether they are interested in human rights issues and would be willing to participate in grassroots advocacy.
 If enough people say yes, it is worth starting the club.

 Once you have a potential faculty advisor secured and you know that there is interest in your club, you need to also think about the organization of your club.
 Consider how you plan to recruit members (word-of-mouth?
 Posters around the school?
 An advertisement in the school paper?), how your leadership will be organized/what officer positions you will have, how meetings will be conducted, and how you plan to fund your activities.

 If you’re unsure about any of these things, use the example of other clubs at your school with similar goals.
 These clubs can include, but are not limited to, a Gay-Straight Alliance, Model United Nations, and any other human-rights-oriented or community-service oriented clubs.
 If you have contacts in these clubs, they can give you advice and helpful resources to make your club successful.

 If you’re looking to find out about other community service projects and extracurriculars you can participate in, see CV’s other blog posts:

-Finally, if you need further help organizing your high school activities and setting goals for the future, check out our mentorship program.
-We at CV have built our mentorship program to drive significant personal and professional development for freshmen, sophomores, and juniors.
+Finally, if you need further help organizing your high school activities and setting goals for the future, check out our Mentorship Program.
+We at CV have built our program to drive significant personal and professional development for freshmen, sophomores, and juniors.
 We carefully pair each student 1-1 with a mentor from a top college, who works personally with the student for an entire year to develop their own interests, prepare fantastic profiles for colleges, and grow as individuals and leaders.